What Documents Are Needed to Sell Your Business?

 • It is quite common for many owners of businesses to expense their personal or family bills (such as auto, healthcare, or cell phone costs) through the business.

-• This means that the tax return or profit and loss statement contain these personal costs and expense them as business expenses.
+• This means that the tax return or profit and loss statement uses personal costs as business expenses.

 • In reality, such costs are considered ‘add-backs’ to the adjusted owner benefit because the costs would not be borne by the buyer and are not legitimate business expenses.

-• The seller should identify the expense category within the tax return or profit and loss statement and the general amount of the add-back.
+• The seller should identify the expense category within the tax return or profit and loss statement in which the personal expense was taken.

-• The seller’s salary (or spouse’s salary) should also be identified and generally counted as an add-back.
+• The seller’s salary (or spouse’s salary) should also be identified and is generally considered to be an add-back.

 • These and other hidden assets of a business – if known and properly disclosed – will increase the advertised profits of the business and hence the purchase price of the business.

 Assuming the business owner is renting their premises, the seller should make their lease available for review in order for a business broker to properly evaluate their business.
-With retail business in particular the lease is of paramount importance and should be analyzed to determine the length of the lease, any personal or corporate guarantees, the annual rental increases, and any other significant terms or provisions.
-While it is not typical to give the lease to buyers until the formal due diligence phase begins, the major terms of the lease must be known and disclosed in the initial stages of the selling process.
+With retail business in particular the lease is of paramount importance and should be thoroughly analyzed.
+Key factors in a commercial length are its length, the annual rent increases, options to renew, and any exclusivity provided to the tenant within the commercial plaza.
+While it is not typical to give buyers a lease until the formal due diligence phase begins, the major terms of the lease must be known and disclosed in the initial stages of the selling process.

 • Having an equipment list is necessary for any buyer to obtain external financing and informs the buyer of what physical assets are included in the asking price.

-For retail businesses such as clothing stores, convenience stores, or furniture stores, an inventory report is also a necessary document needed to sell the business.
-The inventory report will separately list the current inventory in the store ‘at cost’, at retail value, and by age.
+For retail businesses such as clothing stores, convenience stores, or furniture stores, an inventory report is also a necessary document needed in most instances to sell a business.
+The inventory report will separately itemize the value of the current inventory in the store ‘at cost’, at retail value, and by age.
 Inventory can make up a major component of the final purchase price for retail businesses, and thus should be disclosed with as much transparency as possible.

-The less surprises and more transparency means a smoother transaction and a satisfied buyer.
+Less surprises and more transparency in a business sale generally leads to a smoother transaction and satisfied buyers and sellers.
 A business owner with an organized and prepared set of financial and company documents will generally receive a higher purchase price for their business.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.